wix-incubator/peninsula/README.md

 There are different methods, which allow you to extract values and structures from JSON.
 They can be divided into two groups.

-Methods described below look for element in specified path and return element's value in case it either has appropriate type or can be converted to this type.
+Methods described below look for element in specified path and return element's value in case it exists, is not null and has appropriate type.
 In all other cases methods throw an exception:
 * `JsonPathDoesntExistException` if path doesn't exist
 * `JsonElementIsNullException` if element's value is null